Konsist

 .assertTrue { it.hasPublicModifier() }

-The it parameter inside the assertTrue the method represents a single declaration (single interface in this case).
+The it parameter inside the assertTrue method represents a single declaration (single interface in this case).
 However, the assertion itself will be performed on every available interface.
 The last line in the assertTrue block will be evaluated as true or false providing the result for a given asset.

 Each KoDeclaration comes with an API, comprising methods and properties, for verifying the declaration.
 Additionally, the Konsist API offers a text property for exceptional cases where the standard API falls short.
 This should be used as a last resort, and any issues encountered should be reported Getting Help.